-2) Secondly, help learners and their families understand that it’s more than just politically correct to say that a student’s performance on a test does not equal their true ‘understanding;’ it’s actually true.
-If communities only understood how imperfect assessment design can be — well, they may just run us all out of town on a rail for all these years of equating test scores and expertise.
+Secondly, help learners and their families understand that a student’s performance on a test does not equal their true ‘understanding.’
+If communities only understood how imperfect assessment design can be — well, they may not be pleased to know that we’ve spent decades–and hundreds of millions of dollars–equating assessment performance with understanding and expertise.

 In fact, I’ve always thought of planning, not in terms of quizzes and tests, but as a true climate of assessment, where ‘snapshots’ of knowledge are taken so often that it’s truly part of the learning process.
 This degree of frequency and repetition also can reduce procedural knowledge, and allow for opportunities for metacognitive reflection post-assessment, such as the “So?
 So What?
 What now?” sequence.

 If you are able to show all assessment results — formal and informal — for the most visible portion of the learning process, the letter grade itself, learners may finally begin to see for themselves that understanding is evasive, constantly changing, and as dynamic as their own imaginations.